-Tanzania’s tourist attractions fall into 2 main categories: wildlife and beach.
+The natural attractions fall into two main categories: wildlife and beach.

 Tanzania Wildlife & Beaches

 Tanzania’s wildlife resources are considered among the finest in the world.
-Tanzania is the only country, which has allocated more than 25% of its total area for wildlife national parks and protected areas.
+Tanzania is the only country, which has allocated more than 25% of its total area to wildlife national parks and protected areas.

-Other additional natural attractions include the white sandy beaches of the Zanzibar archipelago, of north and south of Dar es Salaam, and excellent deep-sea fishing at Mafia and Pemba Islands.
+Other additional natural attractions include the white sandy beaches of the Zanzibar archipelago, those north and south of Dar es Salaam, and excellent deep-sea fishing at the Mafia and Pemba Islands.

 The hunting industry has grown considerably in the last two decades and Tanzania is among the leading hunting destinations in the world.

 Hunting and Forestry jointly contribute 2 to 3 % of the GDP of Tanzania.
-Given there is such commitment to the conservation and protection of the wildlife, it may be surprising to note that, unlike neighboring Kenya, hunting still occurs in Tanzania.
+Given there is such commitment to the conservation and protection of wildlife, it may be surprising to note that, unlike neighbouring Kenya, hunting still occurs in Tanzania.